 The daily pre-school programme is only offered at British Council’s Tampines centre, located in the first CarbonNeutral® Development in Singapore and Asia Pacific, at 11 Tampines Concourse.

-Registration for 2018 is now open!
 If you would like to visit the school, you can book a school visit here.

 This post is brought to you British Council Singapore.

 Stay in touch!
 Subscribe to our Telegram here for our latest updates.